On $L^2$ extension from singular hypersurfaces: Ohsawa measure

 If it exists, the Ohsawa measure is unique from basic properties of measures.
 The Ohsawa measure of $\psi$ will be denoted by $dV[\psi]$ where its dependence on the choice of $dV_X$ is suppressed.
 The existence is due to \cite{D15} in this generality as a special case of \cite[Prop.
 4.5]{D15} when $p=1$ and when $Y$ is of codimension $1$.
-For the sake of completeness and convenience for readers, we explain the argument in this case along with some addition and rearrangement of details. \footnote{In particular, independence of the choice of $\wt{g}$ is built into the definition of the Ohsawa measure and its existence is treated in an increasing order of generalities. }
+For the sake of completeness and convenience for readers, we explain the arguments adapted to our setting (cf. Remark~\ref{differ}) along with some addition and rearrangement of details. \footnote{In particular, independence of the choice of $\wt{g}$ is built into the definition of the Ohsawa measure and its existence is treated in an increasing order of generalities. }

 \begin{prop} Let $X$, $dV_X$, $Y+D$ and $\psi$ be as in Definition~\ref{iber}: in particular, $\psi$ is quasi-psh on $X$ with poles along $Y+D$ and $dV_X$ has zeros along a divisor $Z \ge 0$.
 The Ohsawa measure $dV[\psi]$ exists in the following order of generalities: